salim175/stage/frontend/chartLine.md

-# Create a ChartLine and use Store:
+# Create a ChartLine using Store Pinia:

 ### Script:
 ```js